decadentsavant/decadentsavant/README.md

 - 🌱 I’m currently enhancing my Dart/Flutter skills

-- 📫 I can be reached at decadentsavant @t gmail.com
+- 📫 I can be reached at corey.stewart @t mostlearned.com

 - 👨‍💻 Working to transition into tech full time!